BAMeScience/PepGM/readme.md

 - _mapped_taxids_weights.csv: csv file of all taxids that had at least one protein map to them and their weight
 - _PepGM_graph.graphml: graphml file of the graphical model (without convolution tree factors).
 Usefulo to visualize the graph structure and peptide-taxon connections <br>
 - paramcheck.png: barplot of the metric used to determine the graphical model parameters for the 15 best performing parameter combinations <br>

+## Toy example
+We have provided a toy example (Cowpox virus Brighton Red) to ease the first steps with PepGM.
+You will find a reduced viral reference database only containing peptides from cowpow and cowpox-related strains, a SearchGUI parameter file and the host and cRAP peptide sequence database in `/resources`.
+The cowpox MS2 spectra can be downloaded
+<a href="https://ftp.pride.ebi.ac.uk/pride/data/archive/2020/05/PXD014913/CPXV-0,1MOI-supernatant-HEp-24h.mgf">here</a> (PRIDE ftp archive).
+Download the spectra file to `/resources/toyExample/` and adopt the file name in corresponding configuration parameter (refseqViral).

 <!-- ROADMAP -->
 ## Roadmap